-Subject stands on 16" box.
-Therapist stands to the side of the patient with motion capture device prepared to capture video of the drop landing maneuver.
+Subject stands on 16-inch box.
+Therapist stands to the side of the patient with motion capture device prepared to capture video of the drop-landing maneuver.
 The device capturing video should be positioned at the same height as the subject's knee when the patient is standing on the ground.
 The operator of the motion capture device should be directly lateral from the area where the subject will land so that the video can capture sagittal plane motion of the knee.
 Upon the examiner's cue (when the video is in place and recording), the subject positions self on single limb then jumps off of the box (anterior direction) and lands on the same limb.
 The subject must remain on the test limb for two seconds in order for the trial to be counted and may not use the other limb or upper extremities to balance him/herself.
 The video recording is stopped.
 Then, using frame-by-frame assessment, the therapist measures knee flexion (in degrees) at two separate points in the drop landing task: at first point of contact to the ground and at greatest depth of knee flexion.
 The recorded measurement is the difference between knee flexion at greatest depth and knee flexion at initial contact.
 In the example below, the recorded knee flexion excursion would be 55 degrees (70 degrees minus 15 degrees).
+Involved limb must be within 90% of uninvolved limb to pass.